 Now, when we are talking about ‘who’, the importance of creating quality personas to accurately define your ‘who’ cannot be overstated.
 Your content persona is your best ‘guess’ or summary of who the person you are creating content for really is.
 It can and should be as detailed as possible.
 The persona can include characteristics like:

 - Pain points or problems they are facing (this can be focused on either home life or workplace, as relevant)

 - Type of content they enjoy and prefer

-The best personas give the content creator an accurate view of who will be interacting with the content the manager or strategist creates.
+The best buyer personas give the content creator an accurate view of who will be interacting with the content the manager or strategist creates.
 It tells the content creator ‘this is who you are writing for’.
 Personas that are an accurate representation of the desired audience can be a huge asset for the content creator.

 A Well-Defined Content Strategy Pays For Itself

 According to the Content Marketing Institute, 57% of B2B companies have no content marketing strategy.
 That’s a staggering stat.
 If you have no strategy guiding your content marketing efforts, then you will get worse results.

 To improve your content marketing results, define your why (strategy), your what (tactics to execute that strategy), and who (people you want to reach via your content).